OUR commitments to You

 Focus on Health and Safety

-As the promoters and organisers of the RBS Caledonian Challenge, SCF (Events) Ltd acknowledges its duty of care to the Participants, volunteers, contractors, consultants and employees involved in the event.
+As the promoters and organisers of the Caledonian Challenge, SCF (Events) Ltd acknowledges its duty of care to the participants, volunteers, contractors, consultants and employees involved in the event.
 We deem their health, safety and welfare to be of paramount importance and will use our best endeavours to reduce all associated risks to reasonable levels.

 Financial Accountability

-100% of all funds donated to the Scottish Community Foundation go directly to support its work strengthening communities close to the RBS Caledonian Challenge course and throughout Scotland.
+100% of all funds donated to the Scottish Community Foundation go directly to support its work strengthening communities close to the Caledonian Challenge course and throughout Scotland.

 Environmental Sustainability